rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

 and how duckdb can quickly filter out strings by attaching some bytes of a string to the front of this representation, allowing it to quickly check if the first part of a string matches a query without doing more costly fetching of the string.
-(I think that's what the presenter meant)
+(If I understood it correctly)

 Anyhow, now with a StringVector being returned, things started working.

-### is_exact_match
+### is_exact_match()

 It's not interesting to just have a binary molecule in the DB.
 We want to be able to do interesting stuff with that binary molecule, for example, finding if there are certain molecules in our data.

-The `is_exact_match(mol1, mol2)` returns a boolean indicating if the two molecules being compared are the same.
+The `is_exact_match(mol1, mol2)` function returns a boolean indicating if the two molecules being compared are the same.

-You can't just compare strings, see [depth first blog] for more information.
+Long story short, simply comparing strings is not going to work (see [depth first blog] for more information).
 For example, `Cc1ccccc1` and `c1ccccc1C` are the same molecule, toluene.
-A string comparison on SMILES won't work.
-There's more [issues] in comparing molecules.
+There's actually several more [issues] to consider when comparing molecules.

-To implement is_exact_match, I followed the chemicalite code to compare two molecules, which is also similar to the Postgres RDKit extension code, and just altered the return type to a boolean.
+To implement is_exact_match, I followed (copied) the chemicalite code to compare two molecules, which is also similar to the Postgres RDKit extension code, and I just altered the return type to a boolean.

 To create the duckdb function, I have the following: